waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## D. Navigational Insights
 - **Route 22 & 15 Layout:** These routes are split by one-way ledges.
 The southern sections do not provide access to the northern sections containing the main patches of tall grass.
 The northern sections are likely only accessible after obtaining all 8 badges and passing through the Pokémon League Reception Gate.
 - **Surf Mechanic:** You cannot initiate Surf from an `elevated_ground` tile.
 You must be on a `ground`, `steps`, or `grass` tile adjacent to water.
-- **Seafoam Islands Eastern Path (Hypothesis Failed):** The eastern entrances on Route 20 lead to an isolated, dead-end section of the cave.
+- **Seafoam Islands Eastern Path (Conclusion):** The eastern entrances on Route 20 lead to an isolated, dead-end section of the cave.
 The path down from 1F -> B1F -> B2F -> B3F does not connect to the main western puzzle area.
-The true path forward must be through the western entrance on Route 20.
-- **Seafoam Islands Eastern Path (Hypothesis Failed):** The eastern entrances on Route 20 lead to an isolated, dead-end section of the cave.
-The path down from 1F -> B1F -> B2F -> B3F does not connect to the main western puzzle area.
-The true path forward must be through the western entrance on Route 20.
-- **Seafoam Islands Eastern Path (Hypothesis Failed):** The eastern entrances on Route 20 lead to an isolated, dead-end section of the cave.
-The path down from 1F -> B1F -> B2F -> B3F does not connect to the main western puzzle area.
-The true path forward must be through the western entrance on Route 20.
-- **Seafoam Islands Eastern Path (Hypothesis Failed):** The eastern entrances on Route 20 lead to an isolated, dead-end section of the cave.
-The path down from 1F -> B1F -> B2F -> B3F does not connect to the main western puzzle area.
-The true path forward must be through the western entrance on Route 20.
-- **Seafoam Islands Eastern Path (Hypothesis Failed):** The eastern entrances on Route 20 lead to an isolated, dead-end section of the cave.
-The path down from 1F -> B1F -> B2F -> B3F does not connect to the main western puzzle area.
-The true path forward must be through the western entrance on Route 20.
-- **Seafoam Islands B3F Connection (Correction):** The eastern and western sections of B3F are connected via a water path.
-The steps at (24, 10) lead to the water, allowing access to the warps at (21, 18) and (22, 18) which lead to the central puzzle area.
-- **Seafoam Islands B3F Connection (Correction):** The eastern and western sections of B3F are connected via a water path.
+- **Seafoam Islands B3F Connection:** The eastern and western sections of B3F are connected via a water path.
 The steps at (24, 10) lead to the water, allowing access to the warps at (21, 18) and (22, 18) which lead to the central puzzle area.